Enhancing Mobile Navigation: A Heatmap Click Test for Account Placement Optimization

 Follow up Questions:

-• Is this where you expected to find it?
+Is this where you expected to locate purchase history?
 Why or why not?

-• On a scale of 1-5, how easy was it to find this information (1 = not at all easy, 5 = extremely easy)?
+How would you rate the ease of finding information on a scale of 1-5?
+(1 = not at all easy, 5 = extremely easy)?

-• What improvements would you suggest for the navigation content or structure?
+Is there anything you would suggest as an improvement for the navigation content or structure?

 Prompt: You’ve landed on this company homepage.
 Imagine you’ve saved items for later.
 What would you do next to locate your Saved items?